For a first time visitor there are a few essential things to do in Prague.

 The streets of Prague are filled with sculptures and art installations that are, of course, free.
 Our favorites include a giant stainless steel sculpture of a pregnant lady kneeling in Hlavni Mesto, the alien babies crawling up and down the TV Tower, the Memorial to the Victims of Communism at the base of Petřín Hill, and the giant transforming Franz Kafka head seen in the below video.

 Additionally, Prague has a National Theater, Ballet house and Opera house.
 Whatever your cultural desire may be you’ll be able to satisfy it here.
+It’s safe to say that lovers of cultural exploration will find a ton of things to do in Prague.

 Prague was the capital of the Holy Roman Empire not once but twice, from 1346 to 1437 and then again in the late 15th century.
 Karlstejn Castle was initially built to house and guard the Crown Jewels of the Empire.
 A great little day trip outside of Prague, this magnificent castle is a a mere 40 minute train ride away.